 Additionally, neither spouse may purchase community real estate unless both join in the transaction.

-Community property is generally split equally in a divorce.
+Community property is generally split equally in a divorce since each spouse has a half interest by default.
 There may be an unequal distribution of community property when:

-- There is a valid prenuptial agreement providing for the division of a couple’s property upon divorce; or
+- There is a valid prenuptial agreement providing for the division of a couple’s marital assets upon divorce; or

-- Before or during the divorce the couple enters into a settlement agreement regarding the distribution of property; or
+- Before or during the divorce the couple enters into a settlement agreement regarding the division of property; or

 - The divorce court finds that one of the spouses has “wasted” or “secreted” community assets.4